 Issued by Prudential Financial, Inc.

-Prudential’s 2018 Sustainability Report was prepared in accordance with the Global Reporting Initiative Standards Core option, aligned with the International Integrated Reporting Coalition’s framework, in support of the Task-Force on Climate-Related Financial Disclosures (TCFD) and in accordance with the Sustainability Accounting Standards Board’s provisional guidelines for insurance companies.
+This report was organized based on the results of Prudential’s 2021 Materiality Assessment, an exercise conducted every three years to understand how recent events have affected the state of the world and Prudential’s business.
+The ESG Report was prepared in accordance with the Global Reporting Initiative (GRI) Standards Core option—in support of the Task Force on Climate-related Financial Disclosures (TCFD)—and in accordance with the Sustainability Accounting Standards Board’s provisional guidelines for insurance companies.

 Prudential Financial companies, with approximately $568 billion in total assets under management as of June 30, 2006, serve individual and institutional customers worldwide and include The Prudential Insurance Company of America, one of the largest life insurance companies in the United States.
 These companies offer a variety of products and services, including life insurance, mutual funds, annuities, pension and retirement-related services and administration, asset management, banking and trust services, real estate brokerage franchises, relocation services and, through a joint venture, retail securities brokerage services.